A Brief History of the Marque

 Morgan 1921 Family

 Hello, 2 weeks ago I bought an old Morgan Threewheeler from a car collector in Belgium.
 According to the Morgan Threewheeler Club, this could be one off the oldest Morgan 4 seaters in existence.
 It has the beautiful Motosacoche watercooled V-twin engine, that was also used in the Grand Prix model.
 I`m looking for an instruction book for this type of engine, so that I can check the ignition and other engine settings before I start the engine.

-Try our page of
+Try the page of